mdn/content/files/en-us/web/api/htmltablerowelement/sectionrowindex/index.md

 ## Value

-Returns the index of the row, or `-1` if the row is not part of the section.
+The index of the row, or `-1` if the row is not part of the section.

 ## Examples